whosonfirst/go-whosonfirst-derivatives/README.md

     	The default path to serve SVG requests from. (default "/id/{id}/svg") -path-svg-alt value
     	Zero or more alternate paths to serve SVG requests from.
+  -path-wkt string
+    	The default path to serve WKT requests from. (default "/id/{id}/wkt") -path-wkt-alt value
+    	Zero or more alternate paths to serve WKT requests from.
   -provider-uri string
     	A registered whosonfirst/go-whosonfirst-derivatives.Provider URI. (default "reader://?reader-uri=https://data.whosonfirst.org")
   -reader-uri string